 Last time we talked about determining goals and plans for your new site, now let’s dive into the specifics of what you need on your site.

-There are a lot of articles out there that say you need specific pages or specific content (like this one and this one).
+There are a lot of articles out there that say you need specific pages or specific content (like this one).
 All of that is fine and may apply to you and your business.
 But in this post, I want to ask you…

 Think about your business.
 Put yourself in the shoes of your viewers and customers.